 Abstract: A single paragraph of about 200 words maximum.

-Keywords: Retrieval-augmented generation (RAG), GPT, Large language Model(LLM), personalized knowledge database, personalized knowledge database
+Keywords: Retrieval-augmented generation (RAG); GPT; large language model (LLM); personalized knowledge database

 1. Introduction

-In recent years, large language models (LLMs) in artificial intelligence and natural language processing have been revolutionizing the field by leveraging large datasets and powerful computing resources.
-OpenAI's Generative Pre-trained transformer (GPT) model series is one of the most prominent in large-scale language models, with the first version, GPT-1, released in 2018, demonstrating high performance on natural language generation tasks utilizing the Transformer architecture and transfer learning techniques.
-GPT-2 significantly scaled up the model size and amount of training data, expanding its contextual understanding and sentence-generation capabilities.
-GPT-3, released in 2019, was trained on billions of parameters and large datasets, demonstrating the ability to understand and generate considerably more complex and diverse contexts than previous models.
-[1,2,3]
+In recent years, large language models (LLMs) and natural language processing have revolutionized the artificial-intelligence field by leveraging large datasets and powerful computing resources.
+OpenAI's generative pretrained transformer (GPT) model series is one of the most prominent LLM models, with the first version, GPT-1, released in 2018, demonstrating high performance in natural language processing and generation tasks using the transformer architecture and transfer-learning techniques.
+Subsequently, GPT-2 significantly scaled up the model and amount of training data, expanding its contextual understanding and sentence-generation capabilities.
+GPT-3, released in 2019, was trained on billions of parameters and large datasets, and demonstrated the ability to understand and generate considerably more complex and diverse information than previous models [1–3].

-These developments are having a profound impact on a wide range of applications in natural language processing, and the use of large-scale language models is expanding to include tasks such as automatic translation, question answering systems, document summarization, and creative content generation in fields as diverse as healthcare, education, and science.
-[4, 5, 6, 7, 8]

-While these large-scale pre-trained language models can produce increasingly realistic text, their ability to access and accurately manipulate knowledge is still limited.
-[9]

-It also fails to provide a source for its decisions, the accuracy and authenticity of its results is unknown, and updating data that has not yet been trained remains a challenge.
-Thus, while it provides convenience to users, the responses it generates may be inappropriate or erroneous in some situations [10, 11, 12].
+These developments have had a profound impact on various natural language processing applications and LLMs are now being used for complex tasks such as automatic translation, question-answering, document summarization, and content generation in diverse fields, including healthcare, education, and science [4–8].
+Although these pretrained LLMs can produce increasingly realistic text, their ability to access and accurately manipulate knowledge remains limited [9].
+Additionally, they cannot clarify their decision-making process, which is known as the black-box problem.
+Therefore, the accuracy and authenticity of their results are unknown and updating them with new data remains challenging.
+Thus, although LLMs offer convenience to users, they may generate inappropriate or erroneous responses in certain situations [10–12].

-As such, the latest technique used by LLMs in practical applications to address issues such as hallucinations, lack of updates, and lack of transparency of answers is the application of the Retrieval Augmentation Generation (RAG) [13] process.

-RAG combines knowledge from the field of natural language processing and large language models with external knowledge bases to help search mechanisms improve the quality and relevance of responses.

-RAGs are particularly useful in scenarios where specific and up-to-date information is required, such as academic research, providing customer service, or creating content.
-[14,15,16,17,18]
+Lately, LLM developers are aiming to address issues such as hallucinations, lack of updates, and lack of answer transparency through retrieval-augmented generation (RAG) [13].
+This technique combines knowledge from the field of natural language processing and LLMs with external knowledge databases to enhance the quality and relevance of their responses.
+RAG is particularly useful in scenarios wherein specific and up-to-date information is required, such as academic research, customer service, or content creation [14–18].

-The reasons why RAGs are necessary for information retrieval applications can be summarized as follows.
-First, in the modern data environment, the amount of information is vast, and fast and accurate search is essential to effectively utilize this data.
-There is an increasing demand for the accuracy and relevance of the information obtained.
-Therefore, RAGs can be used effectively in LLM models where information is stored in parameters, and in providing fast, up-to-date updaters and personalized search services.
-The advantage of using RAGs is that they provide a way to provide the necessary information without using sensitive data.

-In other words, the RAG process can play an important role in providing personalized search capabilities in personalized information services, not only for companies and institutions, but also for individuals.
+RAG offers the following advantages for information-retrieval applications.
+Modern data environments comprise vast amounts of information, and fast and accurate search is essential to utilize the data effectively.
+Additionally, the demand for retrieving accurate and relevant information is increasing.
+Therefore, RAG can be used for faster updates and personalized searches in LLMs, where information is stored in parameters.
+RAG allows retrieving the necessary information without using sensitive data.
+Thus, RAG is key for in providing personalized search capabilities in information-retrieval services not only for companies and institutions but also for individuals.